 History of the place:

-Nahariyah’s prime location on Via Maris, the marine outlet, and the source of waters, made it an ideal place.
+Nahariyah’s prime location on the coastal section of Via Maris (“way of the Sea”), the marine port, and the source of waters, made it an ideal place.

 According to Archaeological excavations, Tel Nahariyah was populated from the Middle Bronze period (20th Century BC).
 It had probably a harbor at the Ga’aton river bay, a typical Phoenician port city.